Skip to content

 Peles or Bran, and should you do both?

-Do both if you can, because they are opposites and the contrast is the reward.
-Bran is the one everyone calls Dracula’s Castle, and it is atmospheric, compact and rooted in real border-fortress history, but the interiors are modest and the vampire branding is pure marketing.
+Do both if you can, because they’re opposites and the contrast is the reward.
+Bran is the one everyone calls Dracula’s Castle, and it’s atmospheric, compact and rooted in real border-fortress history, but the interiors are modest and the vampire branding is pure marketing.
 Peles is the grand royal palace Bran is not: bigger, richer, more overwhelming inside, and honest about what it is.
-If you only have time for one and you care about interiors, choose Peles.
+Given time for one and a taste for interiors, choose Peles.
 If you want the myth and a moody hilltop, choose Bran.
-My honest take after doing both is that Peles is the better castle and Bran is the better story.
+My take after doing both is that Peles is the better castle and Bran is the better story, and our Bran vs Peles decision guide weighs the two side by side on interiors, price and access.
+If the castle you are really weighing Peles against is the medieval fortress of Corvin out west, our Peles vs Corvin comparison settles that pair instead.

 Geography makes the pairing easy.
 Sinaia and Bran are both south of Brasov, roughly an hour apart by car, so a single driving day comfortably covers Peles in the morning and Bran in the afternoon, with Rasnov fortress as an optional third stop.
-By public transport it is far more awkward, since there is no direct Sinaia to Bran link, which is exactly why the loop is one of the strongest arguments for renting a car in Romania.
-If you are building a longer trip, our Romania 7-day itinerary threads Sinaia, Brasov and Bran into a wider mountain loop.
+By public transport it’s far more awkward, since there is no direct Sinaia to Bran link, and the loop ends up being one of the strongest arguments for renting a car in Romania; our Peles to Bran guide lays out the drive, the transfer and tour options, and the best order to do them.
+If you’re building a longer trip, our Romania 7-day itinerary threads Sinaia, Brasov and Bran into a wider mountain loop.

 Is Sinaia worth more than a quick castle stop?

 Yes, and most day-trippers underrate it.
 Sinaia is a proper Carpathian mountain resort, nicknamed the Pearl of the Carpathians, and it has been a fashionable escape since the royal family put it on the map.
-Beyond Peles and its little sibling Pelisor next door, there is Sinaia Monastery, the 17th-century foundation that actually gave the town its name, a short walk from the castle.
-In town you will find the old casino, belle-epoque villas, and a cable car up to Cota 1400 and Cota 2000 for hiking in summer and skiing in winter.
+Beyond Peles and its little sibling Pelisor next door, there’s Sinaia Monastery, the 17th-century foundation that actually gave the town its name, a short walk from the castle.
+In town you’ll find the old casino, belle-epoque villas, and a cable car up to Cota 1400 and Cota 2000 for hiking in summer and skiing in winter.

 If you have come this far, it is worth lingering rather than racing back to the train.
-Add Pelisor to your castle visit for another 30 lei; it is the smaller Art Nouveau palace built between 1899 and 1903 for the future King Ferdinand and Queen Marie, and it is quieter and more intimate than its famous neighbour.
+Add Pelisor to your castle visit for another 30 lei; it is the smaller Art Nouveau palace built between 1899 and 1902 for the future King Ferdinand and Queen Marie, and it’s quieter and more intimate than its famous neighbour.
+Our Pelisor guide has its separate ticket, its own time slots and its own closure dates, which don’t line up with these.
 For a base, Sinaia itself has plenty of mountain hotels, or you can stay in Brasov and treat both towns as day trips.
-And since Romania runs on the leu rather than the euro, carry cash for the station taxi, the ticket machine and the inevitable stall coffee.
-If you are routing your whole trip through the capital, our Bucharest guide covers the start and finish.
+Keep notes for the station taxi and the ticket machine.
+And hold to the point this paragraph opened with: the last train down isn’t a deadline.
+Sinaia once the day coaches have gone is quiet, high and unhurried, and that’s half the reason to come up at all.
+If the capital bookends your trip, our Bucharest guide covers the start and finish.

 On the map